Marantesss/ray-tracing-scala/README.md

 This document is divided in 3 sections (one for each book of the series).
 In each section you'll find the generated image after each new feature implementation as well as a brief explanation of my implementation.

+> ⚠️ Code snippets on this README are simplified for readibility reasons ⚠️

 ## Book 1: [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 ### 1.2.
 Outputing an image